googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/_index.md

 ## For the curious mind

 Open Match enables the user to plug in a custom component called the Evaluator.
 The Evaluator is responsible for deduplicating any concurrently generated proposals, discarding or promoting the proposals as result Matches.
-This tutorial is designed not to generate concurrent conflicting proposals and so does not need an Evaluator.
-However, disabling evaluation although possible is not recommended and so this tutorial comes packaged with a default Evaluator.
-The deployment step deploys this evaluator in the tutorial namespace and configures this in Open Match but going into the details of using it is out of scope for this tutorial.
-(Advanced tutorial to follow)
+Open Match provides a default Evaluator that this tutorial uses.
+This tutorial is designed not to generate concurrent conflicting proposals so Evaluation is a no-op.
+The deployment step deploys the default Evaluator in the tutorial namespace and configures this in Open Match.
+See [Evaluator Guide]({{< relref "../../Guides/evaluator.md" >}}) for details on proposal evaluation.